kakudela/FCCPhysics/tutorials/ZmumuHbb/README.md

 - How much does the significance improve after applying the b-tagging probability cut?
 - How does the fit result (uncertainty on the H → bb̄ cross section) compare to the previous result without tagging?
 - Is it closer to the expected statistical limit?
 - Is the background from non-bb Higgs decays better suppressed?
-What about the backgrounds, in particular WW?
+What about the backgrounds, in particular WW and Z/γ*?

 Use these comparisons to understand how flavor tagging enhances the precision of the measurement.